 Strategies to control ammonia production

 Ammonia volatilization is a process that depends on many factors such as relative humidity, animal density and activity, amount of manure and urine on the floor, airspeed in the building, and dry matter content in the manure (Blanes-Vidal et al., 2008; Fabbri et al., 2007).
 Throughout all stages of pig production, ammonia production is a concern, but most specifically in grow-finish operations, which account for 60-70% of the total nitrogen excretion (Jongbloed and Lenis, 1993).
 Considering the above, efforts to reduce ammonia production are necessary.

-Dietary manipulation can also aid in the control of ammonia emission by minimizing the crude protein level within the diet.
+Dietary manipulation can also aid in the control of ammonia emissions by minimizing the crude protein level within the diet.
 Le et al. (2009) demonstrated that reducing crude protein in pig diets can significantly reduce ammonia emission from manure.
-Portejoie et al. (2014) reported that dietary protein reduction from 20% to 12% resulted in a 63% reduction of ammonia emissions.
+Portejoie et al (2014) reported that dietary protein reduction from 20% to 12% resulted in a 63% reduction of ammonia emissions.